GDPR-Compliant AI Writing Tools: A Practical Checklist for Authors

 Which AI writing tools are GDPR-compliant for authors?

 Tools that store data on EU or Swiss servers, disclose who can access it, and exclude training on user text.
 EPOS-AI stores manuscripts in Switzerland and does not train on user data.
-Many US-based tools cannot guarantee this because of the US Cloud Act.
+Other tools use different storage, processing, and contract models.
+Check the current privacy policy and data processing terms of each provider.

 Can a government access my unpublished manuscript?